serdar-acir/Tutorials/docs/index.md

 # FENS HPC CLUSTER START GUIDE

 ## Getting a Cluster Account
 In order to get an account in Tosun cluster, send an email to [support@compecta.com](mailto:support@compecta.com) along with the name of the professor you are working with since the accounts are created under groups of professors.

+CompectA support will provide a username and a password.
+Upon first login, change your password with `passwd` command.

 ## New User Warnings